monsterkrampe/crystal/exercises/concept/library-of-luton/.docs/introduction.md

 # Char

 `Char` is a data type in Crystal that represents a 32-bit [Unicode][unicode] code point.
-Their size makes so they are memory efficient, and also gives it certain properties that Strings don't have.
+Their size makes them memory efficient, and also gives them certain properties that Strings don't have.
 They are created using single quotes (`'`) and do only allow for one Unicode code point to be placed inside.

 ```crystal